gvwilson/sensibleadventures/coriandel/coriandel.md

 then picked up my bag and headed off to work.

 My first stop was the bakery down the end of the street.
-I had four traps under their floor, and six more in the rafters where they hung sacks of flour and bread.
+I had four traps under their floor, and six more in the rafters where the baker hung sacks of flour and bread.
 I didn't bother to string my fowling bow as I was checking them---the baker's cat wasn't Gifted, but she would have had her back up if there was anything skulking about.

 My second stop was a leatherworker's yard.
-"Thought it were one of the apprentices, but they all swear 'tisn't," he had said when he hired me.
+"Thought it were one of the 'prentices, but they all swear 'tisn't," he had said when he hired me.
-He still had an Ossiss accent, though he'd been in Coriandel longer than I'd known Meshash.
+He still had a hard Ossiss accent, though he'd been in Coriandel longer than I'd known Meshash.

 He wasn't there that morning, but one of the apprentices was.
 "Here to check the traps," I told her.
 She waved me into the back of the shop.

 I gave my eyes a few moments to adjust.
 Animal skins were stacked in untidy piles like sheets of bark.
-The place reeked of dye and the camel piss they use for curing.
+The place reeked of acrid dyes and the camel piss they use for curing.

-I strung the fowling bow and loaded a pair of quarrels with lady's molt and arsenic paste smeared on their barbs.
+I strung the fowling bow and loaded a quarrel with lady's molt and arsenic paste smeared on their barbs.
 I had three traps here, two whirligigs in the corners and a gulper sack on the wall with a bit of melon rind as bait.
 The gulper was empty.
 So was the first whirligig, but the second one---

 "Hello there," I said softly to the raccoon jawing on the trap's wicker bars.
 He was no more than a yearling, black and sandy gray with a white flash in the middle of his forehead.
 I checked the walls carefully.
 No sign of an ambush.
 Nothing stirring in the rafters.
 I reached for the trap.

 "Hello yourself," a tiny voice squeaked.
 I whirled around.
 Four beady eyes met mine.
 A fowling bow that might have been the twin of mine was pointed at my chest.
 The little rotters had been hiding under one of the piles of skins.
 They must have dragged the bow up during the night, though the Pilots alone know how they cocked it.

-"Hello, ladies," I said nonchalantly.
+I let out a slow breath.
 Stay relaxed, that was the key.
-The quarrel in their bow wasn't big enough to kill me, but they wouldn't have gone to all this trouble without thinking of that.
+The quarrel in their bow wasn't big enough to kill me, but---I thought about the lady's molt on my own quarrel and let out another slow breath.

 "Now, don't mind us," one of them squeaked.
 "Just carry on as you were.
-You were releasing him, weren't you?"
+You *were* releasing him, weren't you?"

 "Of course," I lied.
 Damn the Gifted.
 And damn these two in particular.
-They were the nightmare and shame of every rat catcher on the east side.
-They'd arrived from somewhere up north a few years before full of wild talk about Gifted rights and reparations owed.
-When the emira as was didn't listen to them, they went underground.
-Tripwires and razor blades and all manner of unpleasantry meant a poor night's sleep for anyone who raised their hand or a whip to any of the Gifted.
+They were the nightmare and shame of every rat catcher on the east side of the city.
+They'd arrived from somewhere up north a couple of years before full of wild talk about Gifted rights and reparations owed.
+When the emir told them to move on, they went underground instead and started playing vigilante.

-A rat catcher I sometimes worked for when I couldn't find anything better found that out the hard way.
-He'd somehow come to own the gambling debts of a Gifted dromedary.
-The creature said the note was a forgery, so my mate locked it up to teach it some sense.
-The next day, the raccoons left one of his own cross-splice traps in the night jar under his bed.
+A rat catcher I sometimes worked for when I couldn't find anything better was one of their first victims.
+He'd somehow come to own the gambling debts of a Gifted camel.
+She couldn't pay up, so my mate sold the debt on to some Bantangui to haul cotton.
+When the camel started squalling about how that was illegal, the Bantangui would make a slave of her as soon as they were out of the city, he took a cudgel to her to teach her some manners.

+Well, that very night, the raccoons left one of his own cross-splice traps in the night jar under his bed.
 He lived, but he never walked the same way afterward.
+The emir's guards didn't do more than take his name---he doesn't care much for slavers---but word got around pretty quickly in the profession that anyone who hurt one of the Gifted had better watch themselves.

-All of that flashed through my mind as I reached for the knot that held the whirligig closed.
-I'd hear the bowstring snick, but I wouldn't have time to duck before the quarrel hit me.
-If they'd used lady's molt, I might make it to the front of the shop before my guts let go, but I wouldn't make it home.

-*Thwack!* The quarrel hit the wall a hand's width above my head, and my guts just about did let go.
+All of that flashed through my mind as I reached for the knot that held the whirligig closed, and then *thwack!* The quarrel hit the wall a handspan above my head.
+My guts just about let go.
 "Hey!"

 "Sorry!" a little voice squeaked.
 "My paw slipped."

 I turned and raised my own bow.
 One of the raccoons had scampered away, but the second was still hunkered down on the skins.
 I aimed at her.
-"Is he worth dying for?"
+"Huh.
+This little scrap of trouble must mean a lot to you."

 Her tail twitched.
-"I think so."
+"He does."

 "Why?
 Is he Gifted?"

-"No. He's my son."
+"No. But he's my son."

 We stared at each other for a few heartbeats.
 Finally I sighed and lowered my bow.
 "Rot and salt.
-All right, hang on a moment."
+All right, hang on."
 I undid the knot at the top of the trap one-handed and twisted the wicker so the little bastard could squeeze out.
 He scurried away as if his tail was on fire.

 "Satisfied?"
 I asked.
 Silence.
 I turned around.
 She was gone.
 So was her fowling bow.
-I uncocked mine carefully and slipped the quarrels back into their case.
+I uncocked mine and carefully slipped the quarrel back into their case.

 "Catch anything?" the apprentice asked me on my way out.